 The iPhone app SimStapler.
 The app just involves poking the stapler on the screen, and every ten times there is a voice that says "Splendid!".
 The stupidity of the app has garnered it a fanbase.

-When the iPhone just started, there was an app called "I'm Rich!" it cost $999 (the Cap for app pricing) and showed a ruby that would flash when you clicked on it.
+When the iPhone just started, there was an app called "I'm Rich!" that cost $999 (the Cap for app pricing) and showed a ruby that would flash when you clicked on it.
 That's it.
-Humor was derived at a: having enough money to burn on this app and b: schadenfreude in people failing to Read the Freaking Manual and blindly buying it without checking the price.
+Humor was derived at: having enough money to burn on this app and b: schadenfreude in people failing to Read the Freaking Manual and blindly buying it without checking the price.

 This article discusses the So Bad It's Good phenomenon, only just stopping short of referencing the trope by name.